-Printing supports experience was really tedious, so here I added to my previous version https://www.thingiverse.com/thing:3089517 three more legs designs to minimize the need in supports.
-(I am going to add one more in some future).
+Printing supports experience was really tedious, so here I added to my previous version https://www.thingiverse.com/thing:3089517 four more legs designs to minimize the need in supports.
 Despite that I liked previous tripod appearance aesthetically better, this approach has its own technical drawbacks, in particular, finishing threads is really tricky.
 Nevertheless, now there is a choice.

 The toppings are in fact taken unchanged from the previous version (and interchangeable).

 To make the first legs design you need three 'legs1' parts (may require some support in printing) or three pairs of 'legs1in' and 'legs1out' parts (I printed them without any support) and three nuts.